chanzuckerberg/czi-oss-training/01-intro-to-os/01-intro-to-os.md

 By the end of this section, you should be able to:

 - Define open source and describe the main pillars of open source software.
-- Understand the difference and similarities between Open Source, Free Software, and InnerSource.
+  Understand the differences and similarities between Open Source, Free Software, and InnerSource.

 ## The Origins Of Open Source 🌱